marialyk77/Coffee-Rewards/README.md

   **3. Focus on Engagement Rather than Financial Impact:** Any performance analysis must focus on engagement metrics such as offer views, completions, and redemption rates, rather than financial success.

-Conclusion:

-The absence of transaction amounts in the dataset limits the ability to evaluate the true financial effectiveness of these offers.
-Therefore, the analysis was reframed to focus on customer engagement metrics rather than direct revenue impacts.

 - **Original:** The data was downloaded from Maven Analytics but was originally sourced from Kaggle, via Udacity.

 - **Comprehensive:** Contains all essential information needed to answer key questions.